pwright/skupper-website/input/install/index.md

 using the `skupper update` command.
 While we try to make Skupper compatible between sites with different versions, we recommend updating all sites at the same time.
+Updating can take some time.
+Wait a minute before running the `skupper version` command to validate your upgrade.